Do Thousands of Alien Contact Accounts Share Same Message?

 A U.S. military sergeant, whose name is protected behind the moniker Sergeant CJ, was traveling from Georgia to Kentucky with his family when he woke up one night in a motel bathroom, writing an uninterrupted string of squares and lines that ran for 27 rows.
 Startled, the line he was in the midst of writing trailed off, and he ended it with “…WTF.”
 From that point on, Sergeant CJ had vivid dreams of aliens telepathically communicating warnings to him.

 The aliens issued a warning, Sergeant CJ, claimed.
-They explained that there are other alien species with bad intentions toward humans.
-Although the species that contacted him are doing what they can to help us, they expressed that they are nearly outnumbered.
-Humans, he said, were “Going to need to assist, and get to where we need to be sooner, in order to stand a chance.
-We have technology (though, Sergeant CJ did not specify what kind) that we need to develop, but it is kept from the public behind closed doors.
+They explained there are other alien species with bad intentions toward humans.
+Although the species that contacted him are doing what they can to help us, they expressed they are nearly outnumbered.
+Humans, he said, were “[G]oing to need to assist, and get to where we need to be sooner, in order to stand a chance.
+We have the technology (though, Sergeant CJ did not specify what kind) that we need to develop, but it is kept from the public behind closed doors.
 That (technology) needs to be exposed, and all bright minds need to be involved in future advancement of what we have, and what we need to increase our technical side.
 We need to be able to improve at a faster rate.”

-For decades, similar warnings have accompanied abductions, including in the case of Steve and Dawn Hess who claimed to be captured by aliens while camping in the Mojave Desert.
-While under hypnosis, Dawn was asked why extraterrestrials wanted experiment on humans.
+For decades, similar warnings have accompanied abductions, including in the case of Steve and Dawn Hess who claimed to have been captured by aliens while camping in the Mojave Desert.
+While under hypnosis, Dawn was asked why extraterrestrials wanted to experiment on humans.
 She responded by relaying a communication similar to Sergeant CJ’s; a supreme galactic leader wants to bring together five galaxies to live in harmony — but humans are on the verge of destroying Earth, and so alien species have to intervene for the sake of the universe.

 At a time when there is so much devastation on our planet — genocides, famines, global warming, warfare, mass violence — could it be that alien species are indeed intervening to preserve the galaxy?
-Could humans not only be destroying themselves, but also disrupting the fate of the universe with recklessness and greed?
+Could humans not only be destroying themselves but also disrupting the fate of the universe with recklessness and greed?
 It seems this theme of warnings persistently arises out of many abduction cases.

 If people are being contacted and abducted, returning with dire warnings to the rest of humankind, are the rest of us foolish to ignore them?
 Do we have to wait to see it to believe it, or will it be too late by then?
-Concern over the fate of our planet and its inhabitants is the message, but due to the stigma created around the abductee phenomenon, the topic is usually deflected to questioning the mental stability of the abductee.
-While the media and detractors are busy defaming traumatized abductees following often-harrowing experiences, the most important part of their ordeal seems to continually elude the public — the message they have returned to deliver.
+Concern over the fate of our planet and its inhabitants is the message, but due to the stigma created around the abductee phenomenon, the topic is usually deflected to question the mental stability of the abductee.
+While the media and detractors are busy defaming traumatized abductees following harrowing experiences, the most important part of their ordeal seems to continually elude the public — the message they have returned to deliver.